MrAHeard/Fla-Pi-Bird/Lessons/LESSON 5.md

 ###Learning Outcomes

 #####All students are able to
 Add appropriate sound effects to the right parts of the game.

+####Some students are able to
+Download and import their own sounds and put them in appropriate places in the game.

 ###Lesson Summary
 In this lesson students will add provided sound effects to their game for scoring, loss of life, and new game.